 4. You Don’t Know Your Trees

 In the East and Midwest, you find morels around elms, sycamores, ash, and poplar trees in some places, cottonwoods and black cherries in others.
 Apple orchards anywhere are a good bet.
 You often find bumper crops around dying trees.
-In my part of the Midwest, the best mushroom tree is a dead elm with the bark still on the trunk, but beginning to slip off.
+In my part of the Midwest, the best morel mushroom tree is a dead elm with the bark still on the trunk, but beginning to slip off.
 In the west, morels are found in fir and spruce forests, where you should look for trees killed by insects.
 Once you learn which trees produce in your area, key on them.

-5. You Don’t Cover Enough Ground
+5. You Don’t Cover Enough Ground to Find Morels

-Morels often are found in microclimates in the woods where temperatures and conditions are just right.
+Morel mushrooms are often are found in microclimates in the woods where temperatures and conditions are just right.
 The best analogy I’ve heard for morel hunting is to treat it like bass fishing: Move steadily until you find one, then slow down and work the area carefully.
 After that, concentrate on similar areas the same way anglers look for patterns on a lake.
 Early in the season, you’ll find morels on south slopes where the ground warms first.
 Later on in the season, you’ll find them on cooler northern slopes.

 Morels are a moving target, albeit a slow moving one.
 The morels themselves stay put, but the places they grow can shift over time.
 Disturbances in the ground, the condition of dead and dying trees, and changing rainfall patterns and temperatures can all make an old spot go bad and a new one produce.
-Usually you’ll find morels in the same place for a few seasons in a row, but when your spot dries up, you need to go prospecting elsewhere.
+Usually you’ll find morel mushrooms in the same place for a few seasons in a row, but when your spot dries up, you need to go prospecting elsewhere.

-7. You Don’t Hunt Burns
+7. You Don’t Hunt Burns for Morels

 8. You Don’t Check Back

-If a spot looks promising but you don’t find anything, check back in a week or so.
+If a spot looks promising but you don’t find morels, check back in a week or so.
 Just because you found them at the spot on a certain date last year doesn’t mean they won’t come up there earlier or later this year.
 Be persistent.

-9. You Don’t Look…Everywhere
+9. You Don’t Look for Morels…Everywhere

 10. You Can’t Keep a Secret

-Mushroom hunters are secretive.
+Morel mushroom hunters are secretive.
 There’s a reason for that: Nothing is more discouraging than finding stems in the wood where someone beat you to the harvest.
 The first rule of mushroom hunting is, everyone talks about mushroom hunting…they just don’t talk about where.
 If you want your mushroom spots to remain secret, don’t tell anyone where they are.